mikemaccana/python-docx/README.markdown

 - Just [download python docx](http://github.com/mikemaccana/python-docx/tarball/master).
-- Use **easy_install** to fetch the **lxml** and **PIL** modules
+- Use **easy_install** to fetch the **lxml** and **PIL** modules Then run:
-- Run:

     example-makedocument.py

-to create and modify a sample docx document.

-Congratulations, you just made a Word document!
+Congratulations, you just made and then modified a Word document!

 If you just want to extract the text from a Word file, run: